-Rossendale Art Trail provides links to local artists, craftspeople and arts organisations.
+Rossendale Art Trail provides links to local artists, craftspeople, arts organisations and events.

 The Rossendale Valley is a popular place for artist’s studios.
 Its proximity to art schools in Manchester and other towns in the North-West, along with the availability of cheap studio space has made it an attractive place to have a base.
 Artists such as Donald Womack, Norman Stevens, Don McKinlay and Dave Pearson, all teachers at Manchester School of Art, set up studios here in the 1960s.
 In turn succeeding generations of students moved to the Valley, while many already had homes here.